xin1z/dotfiles/README.md

 ### TL,DR

-This repo is used to store most of my configs related to GNU/Linux, which I frequently use.
+This repo is used to store all my dotfiles for open source softwares e.g. Bash, Zsh, Neovim etc.

 It includes the following config files for now:

 1. Zsh: `.zshrc`
-2. Bash: `.vimrc`
+2. Neovim: `nvim/`
-3. fbterm: `.fbtermrc`

 More configs will be added to this repo in future.

-### For Each of Them
+### For Each

 Here shows their functions and the way to have them worked in your GNU/Linux machine(s):